shenanigans/node-doczar/README.md

 Syntax Analysis
 ---------------
-`doczar` features a hollistic static analyzer that can load an entire application, model the resulting architecture and infer typing in a dynamic language.
+`doczar` features a hollistic static analyzer that can load an entire dynamic-language application, model the resulting architecture and infer typing.
 Interractions between each unit of the application are simulated to create a complete picture of the underlying system.
-This approach makes `doczar` potentially more powerful than traditional syntax-parsing documentation generators which directly infer structural information only from the file in which a unit of the application appears.

 Syntax analysis is activated with the `--parse` command line argument.
 Comments without formal declarations are assumed to be markdown-format documentation for nearby lines of code.
 Comments with